Credit Card Traps for the Unwary

 You may periodically transfer your balance from one introductory offer to the next.
 This is known as surfing.
 Done successfully, surfing lets you avoid the higher interest charges that your debt would incur when the original card offer expires.
 By the time the interest rate on the original card increases, you've surfed over to a new offer at another low rate.

-Although surfing helps keep your interest charges to a minimum, it's not without pitfalls.
-You may be offered a low rate only on balance transfers; if new purchases and cash advances are billed at a higher interest rate, these charges could offset the savings you would otherwise enjoy.
+Although surfing helps keep your interest charges to a minimum, it can also put you at risk of falling into a credit card trap.
+For example, you may be offered a low rate only on balance transfers; if new purchases and cash advances are billed at a higher interest rate, these charges could offset the savings you would otherwise enjoy.
 Moreover, as creditors move to counteract the surfing trend, many stipulate that if you transfer balances to another card within a certain time after opening your account, you'll be retroactively charged a higher rate of interest on the amount you transfer.
 Thus, surfing before this time period is up eliminates the savings.

 Finally, if you transfer balances to a new card, close the original account as soon as you've paid it off.
 Write the creditor a letter (keep a copy for your records) asking it to inform the credit bureaus that the account was closed at your request.
 This prevents new potential creditors from denying you credit when they see too many open lines of credit, and it also deters anyone else from fraudulently using an inactive account.